 Theatre 318: Creative Drama as a Teaching Tool

-Theatre Appreciation/Introduction to Theatre, Script Analysis, Oral Interpretation of Literature, Voice and Articulation, Teaching Teaching Dramatic Literature to High School Students, Theatre History, and Public Speaking.
+Courses at Other Universities: Theatre Appreciation/Introduction to Theatre, Script Analysis, Oral Interpretation of Literature, Voice and Articulation, Teaching Dramatic Literature to High School Students, Theatre History, Public Speaking

-If you are a teaching colleague or prospective teaching colleague, please contact David for access to a password-protected page with additional information and documents.
+If you are a teaching colleague or prospective teaching colleague interested in hiring David to teach or to direct at your institution, please contact David for access to a password-protected page with additional information and support documents.

 If you have questions or would like to talk, visit the contact page.